WasmRS/wasmrs-rust/rust/crates/wasmrs-guest/README.md

 This is a basic implementation of a WebAssembly module that exports three operations:

-- `greeting::sayHello(input: string) -> string` - returns a greeting i.e. a `Hello World!'
+- `greeting::sayHello(input: string) -> string` - returns a greeting, e.g. `Hello World!'
 - `echo::chars(input: string) -> stream string` - returns a stream of `string` representing each character in the input string
-- `echo::reverse(input: stream string) -> stream string` - reverse each `string` from the input stream and outputs it on a stream.
+- `echo::reverse(input: stream string) -> stream string` - reverses each `string` from the input stream and outputs it on a stream.

 ```rs
 use guest::*;